 - Easy Functioning – Simple reporting and transaction management.

-- Flexibilty – Easy integration into most shopping carts.
+- Flexibility – Easy integration into most shopping carts.

 - Virtual Terminal – Allowing merchants to run MOTO transactions through it.